Latest US Weather Warnings and Safety Updates

 You must pay attention to the weather and news updates on local TV & radio stations.
 As such, it is useful to know which county you are staying in, and if you are unsure, you can find out using this helpful county locator map.

-There may be a curfew during the hurricane and it is crucial for your own protection that you adhere to this curfew.
-Details about this curfew will be announced on all local TV & radio stations.
-We also recommend paying attention to local news on social media outlets if you are out and about.
+There may be a curfew, or evacuations planned during the hurricane and it is crucial for your own protection that you adhere to these rules.
+Details around curfews or evacuations will be announced on all local TV & radio stations, and we shall also be in touch with you directly to confirm what we know.

 There may be power outages during and after the hurricane, which could disrupt the electricity supplied to your home.
 Rest assured this issue is usually temporary, and utility companies will fix the supply as soon as it is safe to do so.